VectorMethods

 Use cloud storage connectors or direct uploads to bring media into the right index while preserving the collection boundary the business uses.

-Trigger prompt runs that apply the approved schema, segmentation mode, transcription, image embeddings, and video-level synthesis settings.
+Trigger extraction executions that apply the approved schema, segmentation mode, transcription, image embeddings, and video-level synthesis settings.

 Deliver the output

-Send completed results through exports, webhooks, SDK workflows, or internal APIs so reviewed metadata reaches the systems where teams work.
+Send completed results through exports, webhooks, SDK workflows, or internal APIs so extracted metadata reaches the systems where teams work.

 Connectors and imports